TomasVotruba/tomasvotruba.com/source/_posts/2016-09-16-how-to-write-open-source-in-php-2-enjoy-skeletons.md

 ## Use solid skeleton → start solid brand

-Now, the first step you can positively influence all 4 answer is **using a skeleton** with prepared metadata files.
+Now, the first step you can positively influence all the 4 answers with is **using a skeleton** with prepared metadata files.

 Guys from [The PHP League](https://thephpleague.com/) already did the job for you and created a [skeleton](https://github.com/thephpleague/skeleton) package.